Wild Bill Hickok: Pistols known to have been carried by Hickok

 Hickok's favorite guns were a pair of Colt 1851 Navy Model (.36 caliber) cap-and-ball revolvers.
 They had ivory grips and nickel plating, and were ornately engraved with "J.B.
 Hickok–1869" on the backstrap.
 He wore his revolvers butt-forward in a belt or sash (when wearing city clothes or buckskins, respectively), and seldom used holsters; he drew the pistols using a "reverse", "twist", or cavalry draw, as would a cavalryman.
 As Marshal of Hays, Hickok had an Adams and Deane percussion .44-caliber pistol.

 At the time of his death, Hickok was wearing a Smith & Wesson Model No. 2 Army revolver, a five-shot, single-action, .32-caliber weapon, innovative as one of the first metallic cartridge firearms and favored by many Union officers during the Civil War.
 Bonhams auction company offered this pistol at auction on November 18, 2013, in San Francisco, California, described as Hickok's Smith & Wesson No. 2, serial number 29963, a .32 rimfire with a six-inch barrel, blued finish, and varnished rosewood grips.
 The gun did not sell because the highest bid of $220,000 was less than the reserve set by the gun's owners.
 A second pistol Hickok had at his death was a Sharps Model 1859 .32-caliber four-barreled rim-fire derringer.

 In popular culture

 Hickok has remained one of the most popular and iconic figures of the American Old West, and is still frequently depicted in popular culture, including literature, film, and television.
+Actors who have played Bill are as follows: